diyeliaigbe/diyeliaigbe.github.io/about.md

 permalink: /about/
 ---

-Welcome to my web page.
 My name is Austin Aigbe.
-I love technology and literature.
+I have a strong interest in technology (to solve problems) and literature (to share knowledge and ideas).